-Have an Employee Value Proposition that Covers Remote Working
+Have an Employee Value Proposition That Covers Remote Working

 Having an employee value proposition is a part of any sound hiring strategy.
 An employee value proposition (EVP) is your company’s overall value to current and future employees relative to other employment options they may have.
-It is a combination of company mission, culture, benefits, and compensation and is usually part of a larger employer branding strategy.
+It is a combination of the company mission, culture, benefits, and compensation and is usually part of a larger employer branding strategy.

 Create a Job Description That Speaks to Remote Workers

-Promote Your Employer Remote Know-How
+Promote Your Business

-How To Find Good Remote Candidates
+2. Find Remote Candidates

 Expand Your Network Beyond Local